kablamo/mvp.kablamo.org/page/cpan/introduction/index.markdown

 This goal of this chapter is to help developers quickly decide which modules to use.

 MetaCPAN has thousands of modules.
-Its hard to know which module is the best one.
+It's hard to know which module is the best one.
 For example there are at least 7 modules for parsing JSON.
 New modules appear all the time which make the old best solution obsolete.
 It can be hard to stay up to date.